jamezmca/learn-to-code/course notes/html_css.md

 -- *If you're using VSCode as your editor, we can quickly generate this boilerplate code using the intellisense.
 If you type the ```!``` key, it will prompt you to create the code.*

+#### 1.2.1 Local Development

+To get your code live in a local development environment & to see how it looks, simply drag and drop any html file (typically the *index.html*) onto your browser.
+Page refresh after saving changes to your HTML document to see the updated changes.

 ### 1.3 HTML Tags

 If we take a look at the code displayed above, there's a few key observations worth taking note of.